pgdr/gamedev/README.md

   - \usepackage{froufrou}
 abstract: |

-    This pamphlet serves to purposes.
+    This pamphlet serves two purposes.

     1. Introduce graph theory to teach concepts and graph structures for game developers, both programmers and artistic creators.
-This also entails expositing some algorithms, although all algorithms mentioned herein are quite simple.
+This also entails the explanation of some algorithms, although all algorithms mentioned herein are relatively simple.

-    2. Through structures, models, and problems from graph theory, give ideas to game creators about possible games, puzzles, and also AI (bot) strategies for games.
-It also might explain what makes a certain graph problem easy or hard.
+    2. Through structures, models, and problems from graph theory, inspire game creators about possible games, puzzles, and AI strategies.
+It may also explain what makes certain graph problems easy or hard.

 ---